José Mascarel

 José Mascarel (April 18, 1816 – October 6, 1899) was a 19th−century sea captain, California landowner, investor, baker, and vintner; and a mayor of Los Angeles, California.

 Personal

 Birth and death

-Mascarel was born in Marseille on April 18, 1816.
+Mascarel was born in Marseille on April 18, 1816 as Joseph Mascarel.
 He died of heart failure on October 6, 1899, at the age of 83 in his home at 615 Ducommun Street in Los Angeles.
 A solemn high mass was scheduled for the Old Plaza Church, with interment following at the Catholic Calvary Cemetery in East Los Angeles.
 He was at his death the "[second-]oldest foreigner in Los Angeles, if not in California," after Elijah Moulton.
+It was not uncommon in the mid-1800's for immigrants arriving in Southern California to be baptized and to take a Spanish-Christian name, and Mascarel was known as José throughout the balance of his life in Los Angeles.

 Marriages

 Mascarel's first marriage was in 1844 to Sevilda, a local indigenous woman, in the Pueblo de Los Ángeles in Alta California.
 They had nine children, Charles, Jose Jr., Constance, Hortense, Marie Larquier, Josephine Twist, Margarita Drouet, Adele Kracke, and Eugenie Hoover.
 She died in 1890.

 However, "In spite of the opposition of relatives," the Los Angeles Times noted, Mascarel married Maria Jesus Benite Feliz on June 4, 1896, in a "quiet but romantic wedding" to "the woman who for thirty long years has been, to all intents and purposes," his wife.
 The Times added: